sfiligoi/tutorial-k8s-sc22/hands-on/1a_Basic_hands_on.md

 Wait a minute and try again (a few times).

 What is happening?

+Is the pod getting into a Completed staute?

+How many time did it start?

 When you are done looking at the pod, try to remove it: